⇒ Attendance must be in the system for each of your Attendance Reporting Months as of the 15th of the following month to maintain enrollment.

-This requirement protects your child from truancy allegations.
+This requirement protects your child from truancy allegations and protects all students in the school by demonstrating that PRS students recieve the number of days of instruction required by the law.
 The board of education may request attendance data from PRS as often as once per month. (ref.
 22-1-114).
 Attendance forms must show attendance of at least 172 days per school year to satisfy Colorado law.

-Note: If you are registering mid-year, you may enter prior homeschool attendance starting from the beginning of the year, or simply record attendance for the remainder of the year.
-In this case, the 172-day requirement is assumed to be met if your records show approximately 17 days per month.
+Note: If you are registering mid-year, the 172-day requirement is assumed to be met if your records show an average of 18 days per month.

 ⇒ Grades must be reported for fall and spring semesters, no later than January 15th and June 15th.